Young Harris College: Bequest

 Margaret Adger Pitts, who died in 1998, left an estate valued at $192 million, mostly in Coca-Cola stock acquired by her father in the 1920s.
 YHC was one of four Georgia entities named to receive the yearly dividends and trust proceeds, approximately $3 million to each of the beneficiaries.
 The college announced that the money would be used for scholarships, improvements to the campus, and religious programs.

 Transition

 Since the early 1910s, YHC was a two-year school, granting associate's degrees.
 In 2008, the college earned its four-year accreditation through regional accreditation organization, the Southern Association of Colleges and Schools, and was approved to offer bachelor's degrees in biology, business and public policy, English, and music.
 In February 2010, Young Harris' accreditation was expanded to include communication studies, history, outdoor leadership, theatre, and musical theatre in the list of sanctioned bachelor's programs.

-Young Harris College, as of 2022, serves a student body population of approximately 800 residential students, with approximately 100 from the surrounding area.
-The college has stated its intent to increase enrollment to 1,200 over the next few years.
-To support this growth, Young Harris has begun to hire "significant new faculty [members]" and to "construct three major new facilities."

-New facilities

-Enotah Hall, a new residence facility for 200 students, opened in August 2009 between Manget Hall and Rollins Hall.
-Its suites are arranged with two-bedrooms and two baths for four students, and include computer study spaces, rooms for music practice, and meeting rooms.
-It was designed to be energy efficient and received a LEED Silver certification.
+A moon tree was planted on campus in 2024.